 Related: Looking for some sample social media policies?
 Here are 7 sample policies from other companies to inspire yours.

 Share the company’s social media goals and mission

 Similarly to having an accessible social media policy in place, sharing the company’s goals and mission for socially active employees is equally important.

-From the company standpoint, it should be clearly defined for the reasoning behind theses social media initiatives, why it matters, and ultimately what the overall goals are.
+From the company standpoint, the reasoning behind these social media initiatives should be clearly defined: why it matters, and ultimately what the overall goals are.

 If executives are unsure of the goals or why it is important, why would other employees care to participate and be active on social media?

 Additionally, being very transparent about the goals also encourages participation.